 Begin in Rosman at the juncture of highways 64 and 215.
 Head west on 64, and soon you’ll be at Toxaway Falls.
-Pass through the town of Cashiers (pronounced CASH-ers), which borders the town of Highlands, and before long you’ll come upon the beautiful 120-foot Bridal Veil Falls.
+Pass through the town of Cashiers (pronounced CASH-ers), which borders the town of Highlands, and before long you’ll come upon the beautiful 60-foot Bridal Veil Falls.
 Less than a mile from Bridal Veil Falls is Dry Falls, which is easily accessed along a paved path from a parking lot.
 Both waterfalls are located inside Nantahala National Forest.

 A very impressive cascade is 411-foot Whitewater Falls, the highest on the East Coast.
 No other waterfall in the East has this combination of water volume, height and visibility, and it’s been designated a North Carolina Natural Heritage Area.
-Get there by taking U.S. Highway 281 south out of Cashiers.
+Get there by taking US Highway 281 south out of Cashiers.
 A short, handicapped-accessible trail makes the falls easy to access from the parking lot.

-Linville Falls, one of the best-known waterfalls in the Appalachian Mountains, marks the beginning of Linville Gorge, often called the Grand Canyon of the East.
+Linville Falls, one of the best-known waterfalls in the Appalachian Mountains, marks the beginning of Linville Gorge, often called the "Grand Canyon of the East."
 Its walls rise up nearly 2,000 feet in places.
 Reach it on the Blue Ridge Parkway near Milepost 316.4.

+As you continue on the parkway, for your next stop, be prepared to do what countless others have done before you: Pull out your camera phone and take a picture of Looking Glass Falls.
+Because of its accessibility, it’s considered one of the most photographed waterfalls in America.
 Great views are offered at the top of stairs as well as a lower platform, where you can hop across rocks (be careful because the rocks can be slick).
-Get to Looking Glass on U.S. Highway 276 from Blue Ridge Parkway, or on that highway through Pisgah National Forest.
+Get to Looking Glass on US Highway 276 from Blue Ridge Parkway, or on that highway through Pisgah National Forest.